conduktor/conduktor-gateway-demos/chaos/Readme.md

 Conduktor Gateway exposes a REST API to configure the chaos features.

-The command below will create a `simulate leader election errors` interceptor against the tenant `myChaosTenant`.
+The command below will create a `simulate message corruption` interceptor against the tenant `myChaosTenant`.
 This instructs Conduktor Gateway to simulate message corruption by appending random bytes to messages produced.

 ```bash
 docker-compose exec kafka-client curl \